Skip to main content

 • host: Enter the host that can be accessed by the account, percent (%) means to allow all host.

-Example: Create an account named tapdata.
+Example: Create an account named tapdata:

-CREATE USER 'tapdata'@'%' IDENTIFIED BY 'Tap@123456';
+CREATE USER 'tapdata'@'%' IDENTIFIED BY 'yourpasswd';

 1. Grant permissions to the account that we just created, we recommend setting more granular permissions control based on business needs.

-GRANT SELECT, INSERT, UPDATE, DELETE, ALTER, CREATE, CREATE ROUTINE, CREATE TEMPORARY TABLES, INDEX, DROP ON database_name.* TO 'username';
+GRANT SELECT, INSERT, UPDATE, DELETE, ALTER, CREATE, CREATE ROUTINE, CREATE TEMPORARY TABLES, DROP ON database_name.* TO 'username';

 • username: Enter user name.

-Enabling SSL Connection (Optional)
+Enable SSL Connection (Optional)

 To further enhance the security of the data connection, you can choose to enable SSL (Secure Sockets Layer) encryption for MySQL databases.
 This provides encryption at the transport layer for network connections, enhancing the security of communication data while ensuring data integrity.
 The specific steps are as follows: